DavidHe1127/Mr.He_HandBook/DevOps/AWS/Serverless/README.md

 The first time you invoke your function, AWS Lambda creates an instance of the function and runs its handler method to process the event.
 When the function returns a response, it sticks around to process additional events.
 If you invoke the function again while the first event is being processed, Lambda creates another instance.

 As more events come in, Lambda routes them to available instances and creates new instances as needed.
 Your function's concurrency is the number of instances serving requests at a given time.

+The default concurrency limit per AWS Region is 1,000 invocations at any given time.

 ### Logging with CloudWatch